yurihartmann/car_lifes_cycle_hyperledger_fabric/README.md

 ## 🗂️ Structure of project

 **Hyperledger**: `fablo-config.json` and `/fablo-target`that will be generated
+- This is blockchain

 **Chaincodes**: `/chaincodes`
+- This is smart contracts that will be installed in blockchain

 **API**: `/zeus-middleware-api`
+- This is API that used to communicate in between Frontend and smart contracts inside blockchain

 **Frontend**: `/atena-frontend`
+- This is interface used to interact with blockchain

+**Mechanic-CLI**: `/mechanic-cli`
+- This is CLI to simulate a different system using blockchain (Not use API to run transactions)

+**Scripts**: `/scripts`
+- This is scripts used to populate base and run performance tests

 <hr />